abpframework/abp/docs/en/Migration-Guides/Abp-8-2-Blazor-Web-App.md

 You can create a new Blazor Web App using the `abp new BookStore -t app -u blazor-webapp` command.
 The `-u blazor-webapp` option is used to select the Blazor Web App template.

-Of course, you can also create Blazor wasm and Blazor Server applications.
-We have changed them to use the new Blazor Web App mode.
+Of course, you can also create Blazor WASM and Blazor Server applications.
+We have changed them to use the new Blazor Web App mode:

 ````csharp
 abp new BookStore -t app -u blazor